adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #50 One more assignemnt to submit to wrap up the class.

 #51 Going to try to complete the two assignments to move on to the next class.

+#52 Have only one more assingment to complete and submit to finish the Third-Class.